Signatures of Ultralight Bosons in Compact Binary Inspiral and Outspiral: Binary Evolution

 \subsection{Outspiral}

 Since $P_{DC}$ always dominates at sufficiently large radius, there would be a critical radius beyond which the companion outspirals.
-The critical radii around GA in various SR states computed with the full power model are shown in Fig.~\ref{xcrit}.
-It's seen that for scalar 211, 322 and vector 2122 state, the critical radius is completely fixed by the balance between $P_{gw}$ and $P_{DC}$ such that
+The critical radii around GA in various SR states computed with the full power model are shown in Fig.~\ref{x_crit}.
+We notice that for scalar 211, 322 and vector 2122 state, the critical radius is completely fixed by the balance between $P_{gw}$ and $P_{DC}$ such that

 For states with large $p(\alpha)$ (vector 1011, tensor 1022 and tensor 2111), the critical radius is enlarged as compared to the result without DF since Eq.~\eqref{x_crit} dives into smaller radius where orbit dissipation is stronger.
 By the same reason, this enlargement is stronger for smaller mass ratio $q$ and larger cloud mass $\beta$.
 For small enough $\beta$, the critical radius is still given by Eq.~\eqref{x_crit}.